Ty026/Ty026/README.md

-I must not fear, fear is the mind-killer.
+I used to be an adventurer like you, then I took an arrow in the knee.